Here are the most popular baby names in every state

-Last week, the Social Security Administration revealed that the most popular baby names in the US in 2015 were Noah and Emma.
+Last week, the Social Security Administration revealed that America’s most popular baby names of 2014 were Noah and Emma.
 But what about in your state?

-The Administration just released the most popular names for each state from 2015, based on their comprehensive records of new parents in the US applying for Social Security numbers for their newborns.
+The SSA just released the most popular baby names in every state from 2014, based on their extremely comprehensive data on new parents applying for social security numbers for their children.
+Business Insider made the following maps showing the most popular girls’ and boys’ names from last year.

 Business Insider Emails & Alerts